Skip to main content Skip to navigation

 Class Discussion Powerpoint

 This week, we will divide into two groups to cover the material.
-Group 1 will read about Ellis Island, with its predominantly European migrant population; Group 2 will look west, to Angel Island with its dominant East Asian (and especially Chinese) migrant population.
-Both groups should discuss amongst themselves how they want to cover the readings.
-Each group will be asked to report on its findings to the other group.
+Archive Groups 1 and 3 will read about Ellis Island, with its predominantly European migrant population; Archive Groups Archive 2 and 4 will look west, to Angel Island with its dominant East Asian (and especially Chinese) migrant population.
+You should discuss with your archive group how your want to cover the readings.
+After time for discussion within archive groups, and paired with your neighbouring group from the other coast, we will have a general discussion.

 Note that there are specific discussion questions, background readings, and e-resources for each of the immigration stations, as below.